raspiblitz/raspiblitz/README.md

 #### Lightning

-Before the lighting service can be started the Bitcoin service needs to make sure that the blockchain is up to date.
+Before the lighting service can be started, the Bitcoin service needs to make sure that the blockchain is up to date.
 The downloaded blockchain data could be several weeks old - this could take some minutes.
 Then the Lightning Service gets started and a wallet can be created:

 ![SSH7](pictures/ssh7-lndinit.png)